tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-fargate"></a>Fargate
 Serverless compute engine for containers that works with both Amazon ECS and EKS, allowing you to run containers without managing servers or clusters.

+### <a id="glossary-fleet-manager"></a>Fleet Manager
+Web portal that provides a centralized view of all instances with the SSM agent running.
+Enables bulk operations, monitoring, patching, and remote management of EC2 and on-premises instances.

 ### <a id="glossary-fsx"></a>FSx - Amazon FSx
 Fully managed file systems optimized for compute-intensive workloads, offering high-performance file systems like Lustre and Windows File Server.